ek315/ek315.github.io/pub_patents.md

 - E. A. Kamienski, P. Bonato and H. Harry Asada, "Time-Critical Fall Prediction Based on Lipschitz Data Analysis and Design of a Reconfigurable Walker for Preventing Fall Injuries," in IEEE Access, doi: 10.1109/ACCESS.2023.3347263.

-- I. Nozawa, E. Kamienski, C. O'Neill, and H. Asada, "A Monte Carlo Approach to Koopman Direct Encoding and Its Application to the Learning of Neural-Network Observables", IEEE Robotics and Automation Letters (RA-L), 2023.
+- I. Nozawa, E. Kamienski, C. O'Neill and H. H. Asada, "A Monte Carlo Approach to Koopman Direct Encoding and Its Application to the Learning of Neural-Network Observables," in IEEE Robotics and Automation Letters, vol. 9, no. 3, pp. 2264-2271, March 2024, doi: 10.1109/LRA.2024.3354612.

 - A. Garlow, S. Kemp, K.A.
 Skinner, E. Kamienski,  A. Debate, J. Fernandez, J. Dotterweich, A. Mazumdar, J.D.
 Rogers.
 "Robust Autonomous Landing of a Quadcopter on a Mobile Vehicle Using Infrared Beacons".
 In Proceedings of the VFS Autonomous VTOL Technical Meeting, Mesa, AZ, USA, 24–26 January 2023.